 Do you sleep better if you have a fan going in your room at night?
 And do you even use a fan for this purpose during the winter and just turn the fan towards the wall?
 That is because of the white noise from the fan helps you become drowsy and helps you get to the sleeping state which is also known as the Alpha State.

 I can tell you right now that white noise helped my baby when he was a newborn to fall asleep within minutes and I highly recommend you give this a try as well!
-The product is called Instant Baby Sleep and you will want to read the review right here.
+The product is called Baby Sleep Miracle and you will want to read the review right here.

 I am telling you that this solved the biggest sleeping problem that my son had!
 With such a simple but effective tool I was able to utilize it to get my son to sleep in MINUTES.